luckydonald/LSTelegramNotifyPlus/README.md

-# LimeSurvey LSTelegramNotify Plugin
+# LimeSurvey LSTelegramNotifyPlus Plugin

-The Limesurvey LSTelegramNotify plugin allows you to send after Survey event to Telegram.
+#### Notify form submission in Telegram, as PDF or CSV and with attachments

 <img src="img/telegram_example.png" />